 (5) The application shall include the following components:

-(a) An individual sub-plan for each school participating in the district’s plan and for any district level school the district plans to create or restructure under the application.
+(a) An individual school level for each school participating in the district’s plan and for any district operated school the district plans to create under the application.

 (b) A description of how the district’s innovation plan shall provide greater improvement in student outcomes, particularly among low-achieving students, than the goals the district would set using its existing instructional programs.
 The plan should specifically address how it shall more effectively improve the multiple measures required under Kentucky’s accountability system, including targets for student achievement, student growth, achievement gap reduction, graduation rate and college and career readiness.